TIGERB/easy-vue/README.md

 ## Latest Version 0.7.0(2017/03/23)
 - 0.7.0 [2017/03/23]
+  + with a cool logo
   + use webpack2
-  + add logo
-  + use json file to to mock api
+  + use json file to mock api
+  + use vue-resource
 - 0.6.1 [2017/03/06]
   + use yarn
 - 0.6.0 [2016/12/08]